ArdaaAkinn/ArdaaAkinn/README.md

 ## Hi there 👋
+I am:
+- 19 Years Old
+- From Turkey
+- A Freshman at Bilkent University ✏
 <!--
 **ArdaaAkinn/ArdaaAkinn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.